-- ¼ cup vegetable oil
+- ¼ a cup of vegetable oil

-- 1¼ cups chopped onion
+- 1¼ cup of finely chopped onion

-- ¼ cup chopped red bell pepper
+- ¼ of a cup of densely chopped red bell pepper

-- 2 bay leaves
+- 2 washed bay leaves

-- ½ teaspoon cayenne pepper
+- ½ of a teaspoon fresh or ground cayenne pepper

-- 1 pound lump crabmeat, picked free of shells
+- 1 pound lump crabmeat (optional)

 - 2 tablespoons finely chopped fresh parsley